Skip to Content

 • No profile / display name / avatar.
 Your account identity is your sign-in email.

 • No in-app password change.
-Use the Forgot password flow on the sign-in page — it sends a recovery link to your email that lands you on a reset page.
+Use the Forgot password flow on the sign-in page.
+It sends a recovery link to your email that lands you on a reset page.
 (Demo accounts can’t change passwords at all.)

 • No sessions list / active devices view.
 Sign-out only signs out the current session.